susi189/storefront-backend-project/README.md

 ### Environment variables

-As it is a good practice not to expose the .env file, it was added to .gitignore file.
-However as this is a practice project I provided the environment variables here:
+NOTE: As it is a good practice **not** to expose the .env file, it was added to .gitignore file.
+However as this is a practice project I provided exapmles of environment variables used in this project:

 ```
 POSTGRES_HOST=127.0.0.1
 POSTGRES_DB=shopping
 POSTGRES_TEST_DB=shopping_test
-POSTGRES_USER=postgres
+POSTGRES_USER=testUser
-POSTGRES_PASSWORD=pasword123
+POSTGRES_PASSWORD=exapmlePassword
 ENV=test // OR ENV=dev
 BCRYPT_PASSWORD=udacity
 SALT_ROUNDS=10
-TOKEN_SECRET=mysecret
+TOKEN_SECRET=testsecret

 ```